ge-flight-analytics/EmsApi.Client/python/README.md

-# Python EMS API Tools and Documentation
+# Python - EMS API Tools and Documentation
 ## emsPy

 A Python client for the EMS API.

-Dependency:
+Dependencies:
 * numpy 1.11
 * pandas 0.18
 * networkx 1.11